Skip to main content

 Add Metadata Filtering

 Pre-filter documents by metadata (date, category, source, author) before running semantic search.
-If a user asks about "Q4 2025 revenue," filtering to financial documents from that quarter before searching eliminates irrelevant matches and dramatically improves precision.
+If a user asks about "Q4 2025 revenue," filtering to financial documents from that quarter before searching eliminates irrelevant matches and significantly improves precision.

 Implement Re-Ranking